davidclough/node/_documents/javascript-guide/javascript-guide.md

 ##### Equality Operators
 > NOTE: Avoid these in favour of the `identity operators` further down unless you know what you are doing.

 `==` and `!=` are the equality operators.
 They only compare two values and not their types.
-In actual fact, if they are of different types and are not both objects, the runtime will try to coerce the type of the value on one side into the type that the other side is and then compare them.
+If they are of different types and are not both objects, the runtime will try to coerce the type of the value on one side into the type that the other side is and then compare them.
 This can lead to errors that are difficult to detect.
 Rather than make some pointless attempt to explain how this coercion works we will just present some examples.
 With type coercion taking place the results are hard to predict.
+The numbers in the comments are matched in the sample code for the identity operators further down.

     console.log(0 == '');					    // 1: true
     console.log('0' == 0);			    	// 2: true
     console.log(0 == false);			    // 3: true

     console.log(0 == null);				    // 4: false
     console.log(0 == undefined);	    // 5: false

-	// Despite the fact that they were both == 0, null and undefined are not ==. console.log(null == undefined);		// 6: true
+    // Despite the fact that they were both == 0, null and undefined are not ==
+    // to each other.
+    console.log(null == undefined);		// 6: true

     console.log('true' == true);			// 7: false
     console.log(3 == '3');					  // 8: true

 If both the values being compared are objects then equality is determined by whether or not they refer to the same instance of an object: